 The College offers an array of counseling services throughout the academic year and summer months.
-A comprehensive program of individual and group counseling is provided for students to enable each individual to develop to his or her fullest potential while realizing educational and career goals.
+A comprehensive program of individual and group counseling is provided for students to assist each individual with navigating their educational goals and to reach their fullest potential.

-For information, call 808-984-3306 to schedule an appointment for counseling.
+For information, call 808-984-3306 to schedule an appointment with an academic counselor.